dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 There will be options for smalltalk with characters in the bunker that may play larger roles later on.

 ### Scene 2: First mission - Shipping company
-The player gets sent out to report to their commander, who they then learn is missing.
+The player gets sent out to report to their commander, (the leader from atop the statue in DX?), who they then learn is missing.
 While reporting the news to Miguel, a third character steps in with news of a distress call made by the commander, saying that he has been captured.
 His captors are a shipping company.
 - Main quest: Get the commander back alive.
-Upon meeting the commander, the player learns that he was there investigating a rumor that this company was shipping vaccine for the overnment, and was captured during.
+Upon meeting the commander, the player learns that he was there investigating a rumor that this company was shipping vaccine for the government, and was captured during.
 - Sidequests:
   - Kill the interrogator of the commander
   - Return with a sample of the vaccine to support the commander's story